codefridaydotorg/JavaSQL/README.md

 A Web Browser App to Generate Complex SQL Queries.

-This Will be Developed by Suraj
+This Will be Developed by Suraj & Ram Babu